-If you’ve been made redundant, or have become unemployed, on or since 1 January 2020 you could be entitled to ReAct funding to retrain or update your skills.
+If you are within 12 months of being made redundant or unemployed, or you are under current notice of redundancy, you could be entitled to ReAct funding to retrain or update your skills.
 If you’ve got a new employer lined up, they too could get funding towards your wages and further training.

 If you are facing unemployment, for whatever reason, in these difficult and uncertain times, we can help with expert advice.
 Things are changing day-by-day, but we can help you with the most up-to-date advice on the support available.
 Contact us.

 ReAct helps people affected by redundancy or unemployment gain new skills and encourages recruiting employers to employ a redundant or unemployed worker.

 Read the ReAct Guidance Notes for individuals from Welsh Government for full details of the scheme.

 Support under the ReAct scheme is available for individuals who live in Wales and: